Follow these 3 easy steps to make cauliflower rice, a healthy low-carb alternative to rice. Paleo, Whole30, Low-Carb, Keto and Vegan!

 Or try it with a squeeze of lime juice and some chopped cilantro.

-Or make it Spanish style!
+Make it Spanish style!

 Or sauté some peppers and herbs in the skillet before adding the cauliflower.
 Delish!